 In many places, Labor Day is considered the end of summer and a time to begin winding down for autumn.
-That’s not how we see things in The City Different.
-Labor Day is a time to celebrate the kickoff of the autumn event season.
+In Santa Fe, Labor Day is a time to celebrate the kickoff of our autumn event season.
 We wash our gloom away in a fiery ritual, embrace the cooler temps as we run to the mountains for recreation, celebrate our harvest of regional staples, including world-famous Hatch green and Chimayo red chile, and still find time to celebrate the oldest continuous civic celebration in North America.
-Here are a few of our tips to enjoying Labor Day weekend in Santa Fe.

-Burning of Zozobra
+101st Burning of Zozobra

-Fiestas de Santa Fe
+313th Fiestas de Santa Fe

 If there’s one tradition that captures the spirit of historic and enduring Santa Fe, it’s the annual celebration, Fiestas de Santa Fe, originating in 1712 to commemorate a shift in the cultural composition of The City Different.
 This event is the longest continuously running celebration in the US!
 With parades, dancing, concerts, art markets, and the Burning of Zozobra, Fiestas de Santa Fe is a feast for all the senses.